ziadalkalza/react-native-color-wheel/DOCUMENTATION.md

 #### type

-Position of all child components inside the ColourWheel component.
+Position of all child components inside the ColorWheel component.
 Relative means that the child components are contained within the specified width and height.
 Otherwise, they'll overlap each other.

 #### width

-Width of the ColourWheel component, which should be set accordingly to fit all child components.
+Width of the ColorWheel component, which should be set accordingly to fit all child components.

 #### height

-Height of the ColourWheel component, which should be set accordingly to fit all child components.
+Height of the ColorWheel component, which should be set accordingly to fit all child components.

 #